idol prize fight | week 17 #2 | 1375 words

 Our food supplies are low.

 I go hunting with Butch and Daniel and Alex one morning, when the snow lets up.
 I hate every part of this, but I never say it.
-No one cares—we all do what we must to stay alive.
+No one wants to hear it—we all do what we must to stay alive.

 It is risky hunting in pairs, but larger groups draw the attention of our prey.
 I partner with Daniel, who keeps watch over the two of us while I look for game.
 It is so quiet I can hear the crunch of my footsteps in the snow.
 I move slowly, letting the sound die off between steps.